MartinLeNizon/FlightDelay/report.md

 ## Analysis and Queries
 The analysis phase of our **Flight Delay Analysis Project** leveraged Python libraries such as **pandas**, **matplotlib**, and **seaborn** to explore the behavior of flight delays and their relationship with weather conditions at both departure and destination airports.
 We examined various dimensions of flight delays across airlines, weather metrics, and time intervals to gain insights into how adverse weather impacts airline punctuality.

 Our analysis was conducted on a dataset comprising detailed flight records and corresponding weather data for each flight’s departure and arrival points.
 The steps involved grouping and visualizing data to identify correlations and patterns related to delays and bad weather conditions.
-In this section we are presenting our five main analysis.
+In this section we are presenting our five main analysis points or steps.

 ### Key Analyses Performed